 We run a number of tours including Rafting and photography tours to the Refuge.
 Always a blast to return.

 Here’s a photo of us rafting down the Upper Marsh Fork of the Canning River – essentially the headwaters of the Canning in the Brooks Range, close to the continental divide.
-The river here has eroded its way through the layers of bedrock to form this really neat little mini-canyon.
-I hopped out of the […]
+How Do We Get Here?
+We go to ANWR via Coldfoot, and fly in tot he backcountry from there.
+Our favorite Alaska air taxi, […]

 Reflections from a public hearing on wilderness designation in the Arctic National Wildlife Refuge.
 The coastal plain is undeniably wild—the caribou know it, the bears know it, the land knows it.
 Why do we struggle to acknowledge what is plainly real about this magnificent place?